Toyota MZ engine: Excessive oil consumption issues

 The MZ engines are notorious for excess oil consumption, otherwise known as "oil gelling" or "engine sludge".
-This is caused by several factors, including problems with the engine's PCV system, worn-off parts, or a bad or leaking valve cover gasket.
+This is caused by several factors, including problems with the engine's PCV system, worn-out parts, or a bad or leaking valve cover gasket.
 This allowed oil to leak into the engine bay, with symptoms ranging from blue-grey smoke, bad spark plugs and sludge buildup in cylinder bank 2, to low compression on the second cylinder.
 This issue is widespread in many MZ engines produced, especially in later models, and as such affected many vehicles that used this engine in their configurations.
 It is very important to the life of these engines that oil changes should be done on a regular basis.
 A class action lawsuit was filed because of this problem.
 This particular issue remains a significant concern for MZ engines of that era.